Report a death

-In addition to updating UK Pensions Operations, there are a few things you must do in the first few days after someone dies:
+In addition to updating Mercer, there are a few things you must do in the first few days after someone dies:

 - Get a medical certificate: from a GP or hospital doctor.
 You’ll need this to formally register the death.

 - Register the death: you will need to register the death within five days (eight in Scotland).
 When you register the death, you’ll get: